CesarMillan97/Cesarmillan97/README.md

 - 👋 Hi, I’m @CesarMillan97
-- 👀 I’m interested in web dev, PHP, Laravel, Vue.js, MySQL
+- 👀 I’m interested in web dev, PHP, Laravel, Vue.js, MySQL, React and another tools of FrontEnd
-- 🌱 I’m currently learning Vue.js, Laravel 8, Javascript, Tailwind
+- 🌱 I’m currently learning Vue.js, React
 - 💞️ I’m looking to collaborate on everything I could be able to
 - 📫 How to reach me: dev.cesarmillan@gmail.com